GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/09.Sweet-the-Time/docs.md

 ---
+title: |
-title: 749.
-Sweet the Time
+    749. Sweet the Time - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 749.
+Sweet the Time.
+Sweet the time, exceeding sweet!
+When the saints together meet When the Saviour is the theme, When they join to sing of him.
+    keywords:  |
-    keywords: Christ in Song, Sweet the Time, Sweet the time, exceeding sweet!,
+        Christ in Song, adventhymnals, advent hymnals, Sweet the Time, Sweet the time, exceeding sweet!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 749. SWEET THE TIME
+####  Christ in Song,

 ```txt
 1.